DeBlase children murders: Arrests of the couple

 In November 2010, five months after the murder of Chase DeBlase, DeBlase was arrested for several charges of traffic violation offenses in Kentucky, and jailed overnight, and even had his van impounded.
-After his release, DeBlase and Leavell-Keaton got into an argument, and the latter's mother overheard the argument, and caught on the fact that something bad happened to both Chase and Natalie.
+After his release, DeBlase and Leavell-Keaton got into an argument, and the latter's mother overheard the argument, and caught on the fact that something bad had happened to both Chase and Natalie.
 Leavell-Keaton's mother informed her fiancé about it and in turn, the fiancé sought advice from a friend who used to be a policeman.

 Leavell-Keaton was brought in for questioning over the case, and she claimed that DeBlase had abused the children, whom she said were found unresponsive on March 4 and June 20, 2010, respectively, and their bodies were removed from the house.
 The children were therefore reported missing, although the police suspected that Leavell-Keaton was also involved in the case.
 The impounded van of DeBlase was searched by the police, and the police recovered pictures of Natalie and Chase, children's stuffed animals, a duffle bag, and a container of antifreeze.
 Further investigations led to the arrests of DeBlase and Leavell-Keaton for child abuse charges.

 After his arrest, DeBlase confessed that both Chase and Natalie were already dead and that he was responsible for burying their bodies, but he claimed it was Leavell-Keaton who murdered the children.
 A month after the children were reported missing, the official search for the bodies of Natalie and Chase commenced on December 3, 2010.
 On December 11, 2010, the remains of Natalie were discovered in a forest near Citronelle, Alabama.
 Two days later, Chase's corpse was found in a heavily wooded area near Vancleave, Mississippi.
 An autopsy was conducted on the remains of both Natalie and Chase, but the cause of death could not be identified, although the pathologist confirmed that the deaths of the children were likely due to homicidal violence.

 On December 8, 2010, 27-year-old John DeBlase was charged with abuse of a corpse and aggravated assault.
 Four days later, DeBlase was officially charged with two counts of felony murder and two counts of corpse abuse.
 DeBlase expressed through his lawyers that he pleaded not guilty on the grounds of diminished responsibility.

 After she was extradited from Louisville, Kentucky to Mobile, Alabama, 22-year-old Heather Leavell-Keaton was originally charged with two counts each of aggravated child abuse and abuse of a corpse.
 On January 11, 2011, Leavell-Keaton's charges were upgraded to capital murder by Mobile County District Attorney John Tyson Jr., but Leavell-Keaton pleaded not guilty to the murder charges.